 The process to introduce the helmet law was complacent:

 - The government did not verify the efficacy of helmets.
-It failed to complete a cost-benefit analysis of a helmet law.

 - The government failed to warn the public that helmets can increase brain injury.